DionysusSS13/Dionysus/.github/CONTRIBUTING.md

 These are not steadfast rules as maintainers are expected to use their best judgement when operating.

-Our team is entirely voluntary, as such we extend our thanks to maintainers, issue managers, and contributors alike for helping keep the project alive.
+Our team is entirely voluntary, as such we extend our thanks to maintainers, and contributors alike for helping keep the project alive.

 </details>